-Ref Title Respondent's Initials Organisation Question Comments Officer Response climate change related matters are left either to national policy or fall back on policies of the adopted Local Plan.
+Ref Title Respondent's Initials Organisation Question Comments Officer Response 17 climate change related matters are left either to national policy or fall back on policies of the adopted Local Plan.
 This is a rapidly evolving subject and Historic England has published new guidance in relation to the historic environment and climate change and also on commercial renewable energy.
-We refer you to the following: Historic England Statement on Climate Change and 1 Sustainability: Historic England Advice Note 15 (February 2021): 17 Whilst Historic England supports the diversification of town Comments noted. centres, any regeneration proposals within Nuneaton and Bedworth town centres should be fully evidenced and take account of the desirability of sustaining and enhancing the significance of heritage assets.
-24 Historic England is supportive of Design Codes being Noted. produced as Supplementary Planning Documents (SPDs), to 1 ensure that they carry weight in the decision-making 1 process.
-28 Sustainability Appraisal (SA) Comments noted and will be considered at the new Overall Historic England is pleased to see that some of our Borough Plan review.
-Advice notes for SA will be re comments made in relation to the SA scoping Report have addressed. been taken on board.
+We refer you to the following: Historic England Statement on Climate Change and Sustainability: Historic England Advice Note 15 (February 2021): Whilst Historic England supports the diversification of town Comments noted. centres, any regeneration proposals within Nuneaton and Bedworth town centres should be fully evidenced and take account of the desirability of sustaining and enhancing the significance of heritage assets.
+24 Historic England is supportive of Design Codes being produced as Supplementary Planning Documents (SPDs), to ensure that they carry weight in the decision-making process.
+Noted.
+28 Sustainability Appraisal (SA) Overall Historic England is pleased to see that some of our comments made in relation to the SA scoping Report have been taken on board.
 With regard to Chapter 2, which identifies relevant Policies, Plans & Programmes, we welcome the inclusion of the Ancient Monuments & Archaeological Areas Act, UK Government, 1979, but suggest that this should also be included in Appendix A. Historic England welcomes the amended wording of SA Objective 5, "To conserve and enhance the historic environment", as this aligns the objective with a key environmental objective of the planning system, as set out in the NPPF at paragraph 8c.
 We note that the commentary on p.30 para.6.3 of the SA in Chapter 6.0 'Assessing the Issues and Options', refers to the assessment in Table 9 as showing that none of the Borough Plan objectives meet SA objective 6, to conserve and enhance the historic environment.
 However, this is listed as Objective 5 in Table 6 (p.27) of the SA document.
 Clarification of which objective is referred to should therefore be provided.
 It is further noted. that the SA recommends that "to improve the assessment the Borough Plan objective 7 could be amended to include historic as well as natural environments.
 This has been done".
 Although the latest version of the Borough Plan now also includes the historic environment within Objective 7, Historic England suggests undertaking again the exercise set out in Table 9 of the SA (Testing of the Borough Plan's vision & objectives against the SA objectives), so that the historic environment is taken into account.
-L 1 I ext stage of the reviewed and